gradle/gradle/subprojects/docs/src/docs/release/notes.md

     configurations.compile.exclude modue: "kafka"

 We suspect that the impact will be minimal to none hence we don't deprecate this behavior.

+### Container creation methods now take precedence over other methods with the same signature

+In response to the Gradle 2.0 regression GRADLE-3126, a change has been made to how container element configuration methods are dispatched.
+This is unlikely to impact builds as the actual implementation now matches what is usually the intended behavior.

+Prior to Gradle 2.1, the following build script would fail:

+    apply plugin: "java"

+    task integrationTest {}

+    sourceSets {
+      integrationTest {}
+    }

+    assert sourceSets.findByName("integrationTest") != null

+The `integrationTest` source set would not be created because there is already a viable `integrationTest {}` method.

+As of Gradle 2.1 the above script will not fail because it is interpreted that the intent is to create a new source set named `integrationTest`.
+This applies to all named domain object containers in Gradle.

 ## External contributions